CathyQian/Data-Structures-and-Algorithms/Everything About Graph.md

             if not visited[i]:
                 if self.hasCycle(graph, i, visited, v):
                     return True
-            elif visited[i] and i != parent: # This condition is true for the tree structure
+            elif visited[i] and i != parent: # This node has more than one parent, cann't form a tree
                 return True
         return False
 ```